Giveth/giveth-docs/dapps/givbacks.md

 - g = The estimated full amount of GIVbacks the donor could receive.
 - G = Total estimated amount of GIVbacks for all donors during the given round.

-GIV tokens earned through the GIVbacks program can be used throughout the GIVeconomy: Locking GIV & boosting projects with [GIVpower](https://giveth.io/givpower) or for donating to projects on [Giveth](https://giveth.io/).
+GIV tokens earned through the GIVbacks program can be used throughout the GIVeconomy: [Voting in the Giveth Snapshot](https://snapshot.org/#/giv.eth), locking GIV & boosting projects with [GIVpower](https://giveth.io/givpower) or for donating to projects on [Giveth](https://giveth.io/).

 ## Harvesting GIVbacks